Nat Shilkret: Marriage and work with the Victor Talking Machine Company

 He was the conductor of choice for many of Victor's innovative recordings.
 He conducted Victor's first record made by the electrical process in 1925, the first commercial (albeit unsuccessful) Victor Long Playing record in 1931, and was the first conductor to successfully dub an electrically recorded orchestral accompaniment over the acoustically recorded vocals of Enrico Caruso, Victor's star recording artist, who died in 1921, before electrical recording was developed.
-The premiere recording of George Gershwin's symphonic poem An American in Paris, in 1929, was one of five conducted by Shilkret that later earned Grammy Awards.
+He conducted the premiere recording of George Gershwin's symphonic poem An American in Paris in 1929.
+It was one of five conducted by Shilkret that later earned Grammy Awards.
 Shilkret also conducted Paul Whiteman's Orchestra in the first electrical recording of Gershwin's Rhapsody in Blue in 1927 (after Whiteman refused to conduct following a disagreement with Gershwin).